arifislam007/DevOps_LAB/LAB-6/LAMP_Centos.md

+# LAMP on Centos -7 for a custom Application

-To set up a PHP repository on CentOS 7 and install PHP along with its dependencies, follow these steps, incorporating guidance from the provided sources:
+##To set up a PHP repository on CentOS 7 and install PHP along with its dependencies, follow these steps, incorporating guidance from the provided sources:

 ### Step 1: Install Required Packages